 - Setting up apartheid, 1948–54

 - Nature and extent of segregation in 1948.
 Election of 1948 and reasons for Nationalist victory.
-Origins and nature of apartheid and its development to 1954, Population Registration Act (1950), prohibitions on mixed marriages, geographical segregation including Group Areas Act (1950), Pass System and creation of Reserves.
+Origins and nature of apartheid and its development to 1954, including Population Registration Act (1950), prohibitions on mixed marriages, Group Areas Act (1950), Pass System and creation of Reserves, Separate Amenities Act (1953), Bantu Education Act (1953).
 Opposition and resistance to the Nationalist Government and the suppression of it (1948–1954).

 - The growth of apartheid, 1955–59

-- Petty apartheid and the Separate Amenities Act (1955), changes to education including Bantu Education Act (1955).
+- Petty apartheid and the impact of segregation and changes to education.
 Development of apartheid under Verwoerd and Vorster, including causes and consequences of the Bantu Self-Government Act (1959).

 - Resisting apartheid, 1955–78